jamiesmith/theastroshed/_posts/2024-02-19-remote-imaging-thwarted-by-reboots-the-death-of-an-eagle.md

 crashed, or lost power unexpectedly.
 ```

-The first time around I went through _months_ of diagnosis, because it was
+The first time around I went through _months_ of diagnostics, because it was
 completely random.
 First, I thought it might be temperature related with the
 power supply, so I put that in a cooler to keep it warm (ironic).
 Nope.
 I bought
 a UPS, blaming unstable power.
 Nope.
 I bought two different power